glauritano1/CMPT-333N---Language-Study/Journal/journal -02.md

 <h3>Input</h3>

 For this problem you are given two lines of input.
 The first line is how long Jon can say "aah" that day.
 The second line is the length of the "aah" that the doctor would like to hear.
+The input that is given will be strictly lowercase letters.
+There will be a variable amount of lowercase a's between 0 and 999 followed by a single h.

 <h3>Output</h3>